YouTube reportedly plans new paid music service

-YouTube plans to launch a new music subscription service in March, Bloomberg reported Thursday, in what would be Google-parent Alphabet's third attempt to challenge rivals Apple and Spotify.
+YouTube plans to launch a new music subscription service in March, Bloomberg reported Thursday, a move that would be Google-parent Alphabet's third attempt to challenge rivals Apple and Spotify.

 The new streaming service, tentatively called Remix, will feature on-demand streaming and incorporate video clips from YouTube, sources described as familiar with the company's plans told the news outlet.
 Major recording label Warner Music Group has already signed on, but YouTube is still in talks with Sony Music Entertainment and Universal Music Group, Bloomberg reported.